mnagdycnn/longer-permalinks/readme.txt

 == Changelog ==

 = 0.3 =
-* Added some tests, making it a but more robust
+* Handle errors making it more robust

 = 0.2 =
 * Bug fix